Butterfly354/ButterflyEffectEditor/README.md

+To run the Selenium tests:

+1. install selenium IDE for chrome https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd?hl=en

+2. choose Open an existing project

+3. open the ButterflyUI.side project from the Selenium branch from our repo.

+4. you can run the tests inside the project

-Here are the tests that I recorded.
+Here are the recorded tests.
 It is a predefined sequence of actions that must be performed when the UI is in its original state first.

 -Creating a single group and deleting a single group